Jarzka/stylefy/README.md

 If you wish to do something else with the generated CSS, you can create your own execution context.
 Use the implementation of `query-with-styles` as an example.

 # Usage

+These examples are written for Reagent, but they work the same way in Rum.
+The only difference is that when using Rum, you must always use `rum/reactive` mixing in components using stylefy.

 ## Creating & using styles